 Indirect and operating expenditure.

 2.8.
 The template has a common structure, comprising an initial series of tabs dealing with procedural issues (contents tables, log of changes, etc), followed by the main data input sections.
-The key data input on the expenditure sections from the perspective of the business plan submission are those tabs relating to the defined outputs, the associated asset cost and volumes and the TOs views on asset unit costs.
+The key data input on the expenditure sections from the perspective of the business plan submission are those tabs relating to the defined outputs, the associated asset cost and volumes and the licensees views on asset unit costs.

 2.9.
-This document (version 1.1) only details the tables that need to be filled in for conveying data for the business plan submission; subsequent versions will expand to include the other elements that are focussed on the monitoring and reporting of the RIIO-T2 price control.
+This document (version 1.2) only details the tables that need to be filled in for conveying data for the business plan submission; subsequent versions will expand to include the other elements that are focussed on the monitoring and reporting of the RIIO-T2 price control.